 The bed folds down out of the ceiling and is put up and down each morning / night by the cabin steward.

-Last year on Iona, our daughter was perfectly happy (aged 13 at that time) and slept all night with no problems.
+Last year on Iona, our daughter was perfectly happy (aged 13 at that time) and slept all night with no problems, so for a child up to that sort of age, the fold-down bed is perfectly fine.

-This year, aged 15, she felt too cramped and that it was too uncomfortable.
+This year, aged 15 – and quite a bit taller than on the last cruise – she said she felt too cramped and that it was uncomfortable.

-However, bizarrely she chose to sleep on the seat by the window, which is definitely smaller and even more cramped, but who were we to argue – she seemed to get full nights’ sleep on that window seat but seems to have reached the size and age limit where the sleeping arrangements in a standard 4-berth cabin are no longer comfortable.
+However, bizarrely she chose to sleep on the seat by the window, which is definitely smaller and even more cramped, but who were we to argue – she seemed to get full nights’ sleep on that window seat but seems to have reached the size and age limit where the fold-down bed in the standard 4-berth cabin is no longer comfortable – for her at least.

 The other bed is a sofa bed, which again the cabin steward will convert from a sofa into a bed each night – and then back again in the morning.